 04. Design and technique tips

-- Bolder beats delicate: Fine line or watercolour styles can highlight tiny texture changes.
-Solid lines and planned shading hide more.
+- Bolder usually works better: Fine line or watercolour styles can draw attention to tiny texture changes.
+Stronger outlines and considered shading often hide more.

-- Placement tweaks: Shift focal points away from any visible scar.
-Build gradients over the tougher patches.
+- Placement tweaks: Shift key focal points away from any visible scar and build softer gradients over tougher patches.

 05. Risks to discuss

-- Ink uptake: Previously lasered skin may hold pigment a little differently.
-This is where a patch test helps.
+- Ink uptake: Previously lasered skin can hold pigment a little differently.
+That is one reason a patch test is useful.

-- Pigment shift: Temporary lightening or darkening can happen after laser, especially in darker skin.
+- Pigment shift: Temporary lightening or darkening can happen after laser treatment, especially in darker skin tones.
 NHS services outline this on the NHS page.

 Working with professionals

-Teamwork gives the best result.
-Speak with your laser clinic and your artist before you book.
-Ask for a readiness check, then a tiny test mark.
-For clinics looking to offer reliable fading for future cover ups, our Nu Tatouage Plus provides powerful Q switched Nd:YAG performance at 1064 and 532 nanometres, with low running costs and rapid UK support.
+A good result usually comes from good coordination.
+Speak with your laser clinic and your artist before booking the new tattoo.
+Ask for a readiness check, then consider a tiny test mark first.
+For clinics that want dependable fading for future cover ups, our Nu Tatouage Plus offers Q switched Nd:YAG treatment at 1064 and 532 nanometres, with low running costs and rapid UK support.

 06. Practical next steps